Country selection

 In addition, GIN-7 specifies that the sponsor must ensure the following:

-• IP manufactured according to any application of Good Manufacturing Practices (GMPs)
+- IP manufactured according to any applicable Good Manufacturing Practice (GMP)

 Record Requirements